 Performance Bonus.
 The committees also considered the annual bonuses paid to executive officers of the comparable public companies identified by the compensation consultants in determining the appropriate target bonuses for our executive officers.
 In establishing the target bonuses, the committees determined that it was appropriate to set such target bonuses within the market-competitive range of bonuses granted by such comparable public companies.
 Similar to base salary, the committees believed that such target bonuses were necessary to attract the executive officers to our company and retain them during the desired period.
-Additionally, the committees set the target bonuses at levels that it concluded would not encourage excessive risk-taking in light of the applicable performance goals and that it considered appropriate to compensate each executive officer in connection with their different responsibilities at our company.
-The target bonuses of each of our executive officers were established to compensative each of them at the appropriate market-competitive level according to their respective positions, duties and responsibilities.
+Additionally, the committees set the target bonuses at levels that it concluded would not encourage excessive risk-taking in light of the applicable performance goals and that it considered appropriate to compensate each executive officers were established to compensative each of them at the appropriate market-competitive level according to their respective positions, duties and responsibilities.